 The field programs at Yookamurra are focused on:

-A small nocturnal marsupial, the Woylie is considered an important ‘ecosystem engineer’.
+A small nocturnal marsupial, the Brush-tailed Bettong (Woylie) is considered an important ‘ecosystem engineer’.

 The Bilby is an iconic Australian marsupial, instantly recognisable by its long pointed snout, long ears, soft grey fur and...